Shout-out to Plain Chicken Food Blog and Their Cheesy Grits!

 My biscuits turned out a bit thinner than the ones on Plain Chicken, but they were so tender!
 We loved them.
 I don’t mind a thin biscuit at all!
 Sometimes I’ll scoop out the middle when biscuits are too fat.

-I had added a little extra cream, to my mixture so that could have made a difference, or I could have rolled them a little less than 1/2.”
-Either way, we loved how they turned out.
+I had added a bit of extra cream to my mixture, which might have made a difference, or maybe I rolled them slightly thinner than 1/2 inch.
+Either way, we loved how they turned out!

 The Plain Chicken recipe said to bake at 500° My oven only goes to 480° and I thought that would still be too hot.
 But I set the timer for ten minutes, just like the recipe called for, and presto…..they were done!